hmrc/file-upload-frontend/README.md

 This endpoint allows the uploading of a file to the tax platform by means of the `file-upload` service.

-The microservice *must* have previously created an envelope and defined its contents before this endpoint can be invoked as a valid envelope and file identifier *must* be specified within the request.
+The calling service *must* ensure that:

+* an envelope was defined via the `file-upload` service and an `envelopeId` and `fileId` are registered for that envelope
+* the request contains the above valid `envelopeId` and `fileId`

+i.e. If being invoked from an HTML form - the service generating the form should ensure that these fields are present and have valid values assigned by the `file-upload` service.

+This endpoint *requires*:

-This endpoint *requires* the contentType to be defined as `multipart/form-data` with the below parameters defined alongside the actual file content:
+* the contentType to be defined as `multipart/form-data` with the below parameters defined alongside the actual file content.
+* a single filePart be present containing the data to be uploaded to the corresponding `fileId` within the envelope.

 #### Parameters
 |Parameter|Required?|Example|Description|